 Sipsmith – the first new copper distillery to open it’s doors in London since 1820, bringing a great tradition of small batch gin production back to the capital.

 A new home for the copper ladies.

-Having outgrown the workshop in Nasmyth Street, Sipsmith moves to Cranbrook Road, Chiswick with Prudence, Patience and a new still, Constance.
+Having outgrown the workshop in Nasmyth Street, Sipsmith moves to Cranbrook Road, Chiswick with Prudence, Verity and a new still, Constance.
 The copper ladies are later joined by their baby sister Cygnet.

 HAPPY 10TH BIRTHDAY, PRUDENCE!

 A decade of Sipsmith